 Primary Current Ownership Use: Other

 Ownership Details: Crown property.
-Open to the public in Aug and Sep when the Royal Family is away.
-The Queen uses BP as both home and office.
+Open to the public in Aug and Sep, when the royal family is away.
+The king uses BP as both home and office.